What is Over The Counter Market?

 How does Over The Counter Market Functions?

 However, there is always an amount of uncertainty in the trades because of a lack of rules, regulations, and an overlooking body that can take care of complaints and grievances.
 There is always a “counterparty risk” in such markets.
 A party to the contract can deny obliging by the contract conditions at the last moment.
 One can default on the payments to be made.
-Also, the grieving party will not have any regulatory body to approach for filing a complaint in case of such misdeeds.
+Also, the grieving party will not have any regulatory body to approach to file a complaint in case of such misdeeds.

 What are the Advantages of Over the Counter Market?